Style guidelines¶

 Certain decorations (separators, Doxygen comment structure,

 etc.) are standard throughout the code.
-Use the celeritas-gen.py
+Use the celeritas-gen.py script

-directory) to generate skeletons for new files, and
+(in the scripts/dev directory) to generate skeletons for new files, and

 use existing source code as a guide to how to structure the decorations.